shermanjoshua/dots/README.md

 * zsh with oh-my-zsh and plugins for hundreds of tools, themes, and autocompletes
 * fzf terminal fuzzy search
 * docker/compose/k8 🐳
 * terminal sms/imessage client (coming soon) 💬
 * terminal spotify player 🎧
-* extensive brewfile with casks, taps, and formulae for any dev tool I need 🍺
+* extensive brewfile with casks, taps, and formulae for all tools/software that I use 🍺
-* vscode and dozens of extensions
+* vscode and dozens of extensions (I like having the option, and some of the extension UIs are pretty nifty...)
 * pgsql and associated tools/configs
 * dashlane and 1password install with CLIs for secrets and file management/import
 * Neovim editor with about 40 plugins.
 Highlights include:
   - telescope with all pickers
+    - especially nice - check out the `quickfix list` integration/wrapper.
+Makes working with the lists super slick.
   - noice with sane config
   - lsp configured and setup
   - lazy/mason package managers
+  - dynamic lsp-config for easy addition/extension of lsp and linting tools
   - cmp completion with full extensibility and plugins
   - neogit/octo for git, diff/merge, github, and pr management from nvim
   - which-key configured for keybind prompting (recognizes first keypress and shows menu of options)